codio/site/source/docs/boxes/parts-coding.html.md

 - Post installation (for installing databases, setting config files etc.)
 - How to start and stop services

-Once you publish your Box Parts, Codio will approve it and then upload a fully compiled binary into our binary store so the installation process is fast and does not require any source compilation.
+Once you publish your package, Codio will approve it and then upload a fully compiled binary into our binary store so the installation process is fast and does not require any source compilation.

-Box Parts are Open Source and so all Box Parts are available to all Codio users, giving a rapidly growing ecosystem of instantly installable stack components.
+Box Parts are Open Source and available to all Codio users, giving a rapidly growing ecosystem of instantly installable stack components.
 Details of our Box Parts GitHub repo are in the next section.

 ##Coding Instructions
-Once you're ready to start coding your first Box Parts, head to the [Box Parts repo on GitHub](https://github.com/codio/boxparts), where you'll find a fully detailed Guide.
+Once you're ready to start coding your first Box Part package, head to the [Box Parts repo on GitHub](https://github.com/codio/boxparts), where you'll find a fully detailed Guide.

 ##Simple Box Parts Example
 Many Box Parts are rather simple, like this one for the Lua scripting language